andisiambuku/Koin-Korner/README.md

 ## Copyright and License Information
 This project is free to use and does not contains any license.
-The API uses for this application is provided by [Coin Gecko](https://www.coingecko.com/en/api/documentation)
+The API used for this application is provided by [Coin Gecko](https://www.coingecko.com/en/api/documentation)